gruelbox/orko/README.md

 Quick and easy run using Docker
 ---
-You can run it locally with little to no setup.
+You can run it locally with little to no setup, provided you have either a linux machine (pretty much just works) or a Windows/Mac machine with enough memory for the VMs the Mac/Win Docker implementations require (8GB or more).

 1. Install Docker (https://docs.docker.com/install/#supported-platforms) and Docker Compose (https://docs.docker.com/compose/install/)
 1. In the root directory, run `docker-compose up`.